timoxley/linklocal/Readme.md

 Linked 3 dependencies
 ```

 ## Recommendations

 `linklocal` does not install dependencies of linked dependencies.
-To have dependencies installed, use [timoxley/bulk](https://github.com/timoxley/bulk) in a script like:
+To have dependencies installed, use [timoxley/bulk](https://github.com/timoxley/bulk) or `xargs` in a script like:
 ```json
 {
   "name": "my-app",